The primary goal of all businesses is to sell their products and services to customers.

 Exploring the Psychology Behind Your Purchasing Decisions

 If implemented correctly, psychological triggers can be highly useful, especially when building up brand image and boosting profit margins.
-And if it is combined with other forms of marketing strategies, such as digital marketing, it can work wonders for a company.
+When combined with other marketing strategies, such as digital marketing, they can work wonders for a company.

 Of course, unethical implementation may have the opposite effect in the long run.
-If a brand is found to be immorally manipulating consumers for its own gain, it can have serious legal repercussions as well.
+If a brand is found to be immorally manipulating consumers for its own gain, it can also have serious legal repercussions.

 That is why it is a good idea for business owners to seek advice from qualified marketing professionals before implementing such triggers.
 These individuals can provide effective guidance so the company can achieve its financial goals.